+The case production statement is analogous to the procedural case statement except as noted below.
 The case expression is evaluated, and its value is compared against the value of each case-item expression, which are evaluated and compared in the order in which they are given.
 The production associated with the first case-item expression that matches the case expression is generated.
 If no matching case-item expression is found then the production associated with the optional default item is generated, or nothing if there no default item.
 Multiple default statements in one case production statement shall be illegal.
 Case-item expressions separated by commas allow multiple expressions to share the production.
 For example: